srijan96/HadoopMapReduce/README.md

 <h1>Matrix Multiplication(2-step,dense matrix)</h1>
     source  : MatrixMultiply.java  and MatStep2.java
     helper  : multi.sh
-    input   : Give the matrices in a text file saved in names left.mat and right.mat</br>
-              For each of them , each line will contain a row and in the line , first put the line number</br>
-              and then put the elements of the row .The right matrix should be transposed.</br>
+    input   : Give the matrices in a text file saved in names left.mat and right.mat For each of them , each line will contain a row and in the line , first put the line number and then put the elements of the row .The right matrix should be transposed.

               Sample input files given as left.mat and right.mat
 <h1>Matrix Multiplication(1-step,sparse matrix)</h1>
     source  : MatrixMultiplySingleStep.java